ericbrine/world-vision-chatbot/README.md

-# WorldVision Canada Chatbot with Front-end
+# World Vision Canada Chatbot with Front-end

-- This repo adds a front-end to the chatbot created for WorldVision Canada as part of a U of T capstone project.
+- This repo adds a front-end to the chatbot created for World Vision Canada as part of a U of T capstone project.
 The front-end chat interface is written in React.
 The chatbot created with Rasa is hosted on a Sanic server.